peartreegames/topiary-csharp/README.md

 }
 ```

-Then you can bind all the functions with the attribute in the assembly with `story.BindFunctions(Assemblies[])`
+Then you can bind all the functions with the attribute in the assembly with `dialogue.BindFunctions(Assemblies[])`

 ## Values